face-and-gesture-2026/face-and-gesture-2026.github.io/content/cfp.md

 #### Submission
-FG 2026 will use a two-round reviewing procedure.
+The IEEE FG 2026 will use a two-round reviewing procedure.
+Round 1 submissions may receive one of three decisions: accept, revise and resubmit to Round 2 or reject.
+Submissions that receive a reject decision in Round 1 are not eligible for resubmission to Round 2.
+Round 2 submissions have two possible outcomes: accept or reject.
+The final decision is provided without an opportunity for a rebuttal.
+Submissions to Round 2 may be either new papers or revised papers from Round 1.
+Revised papers from Round 1 are re-evaluated based on the original reviews and the authors' response.
+For revised submissions in round 2, we will do our best to have the same meta-reviewer and reviewers review the revised submission.

 New papers can be submitted in either the first or the second round.
 The primary benefit of submitting in Round 1 is that submissions can be invited for resubmission to Round 2, enabling authors to address reviewer concerns and significantly improve their work.

 Paper submissions are accepted through CMT: